cds-snc/claim-tax-benefits-documentation/pages/_en/design.md

 ### Minimal Viable Product

 The Minimal Viable Product (MVP) is the first iteration of the service.
-It will be available to selected tax-filers through a pilot or private beta release, with limited features and eligibility criteria.
+We had intended the MVP to be available to selected tax-filers through a pilot or private beta release, with limited features and eligibility criteria.

 <table>
   <tbody>